tldr-pages/tldr/pages/common/httping.md

 `httping -h {{host}} -p {{port}}`

-- Ping the webserver on `host` using an SSL connection:
+- Ping the web server on `host` using a TLS connection:

 `httping -l -g https://{{host}}`